-[L]G. Failure to use authorized child care: If authorized child care has not been used for five consecutive scheduled days without a reason such as illness, sudden death, or family medical emergency, [child care assistance services may be terminated] payment may discontinue to the provider and the client will remain eligible for the remainder of their eligibility period.
+G. Failure to use authorized child care: If authorized child care has not been used for five consecutive scheduled days without a reason such as illness, sudden death, or family medical emergency, payment may discontinue to the provider and the client will remain eligible for the remainder of their eligibility period.
 The provider or the client shall notify the department within three business days after the fifth day of non-attendance.
-Upon receiving notice from the provider or the client within the prescribed timeframe, the department shall issue a notice to the client stating when the client's [case] placement will be closed and shall simultaneously issue a notice to the provider stating when the last date of payment will be made.
+Upon receiving notice from the provider or the client will be closed and shall simultaneously issue a notice to the provider stating when the client's placement will be made.
 Providers shall be paid through the 14th day following the first day of nonattendance provided that the department was notified within the timeframe prescribed above.
-If the department is not notified within the prescribed timeframe, the provider shall be paid through the last date of attendance.
-[Clients in cyclical employment are exempted.]
+If the department is not notified within the prescribed timeframe, the paid through the last date of attendance.